 The distinct style of modern urban planning adopted in the city has earned the catchy name of Vancouverism.
 This special approach has succeeded in making Vancouver one of the mostly highly ranked cities in the world for livability, characterized by high density occupancy with a strong mix of commercial and residential developments, along with a very good public transit system and lots of parks and green space, including Stanley Park, covering more than 400 hectares.
 Another interesting element is the use of “view corridors”, which allow for impressive views of the surrounding mountain ranges, even through the city’s dense cluster of high rises.

-Vancouver promises a wide variety of local treasures and cultural experiences.
+Whether you’re planning a move to Vancouver, or simply dropping in for a visit, I hope this overview of the city and its diverse neighbourhoods has helped you gain a better understanding of the lay of the land.
+As you can see, Vancouver promises a wide variety of local treasures and cultural experiences.
 So take time to peel back the many layers of this urban onion, and discover this city in all its splendor.

 Photo Credit: Wikipedia